SolidCaterpillar/SWEN303-Group-Project-Part-2/Usability Test Plan.md

 # Metrics

 We decided on both quantitative and qualitative metrics so that the test subject is not limited to ratings as feedback.
-The metrics will be evaluated both during the testing and post the testing so that we can get results unaffected by the Hawthorne effect.
+The metrics will be evaluated both during the testing and post the testing so that we can get results unaffected by the Hawthorne effect (people's change in behavour when observed).
 Therefore, even if the Hawthorne effect deemed metrics taken during the study less applicable, we can use post-study tests, immediately after the study, to gain an insight into the test subject’s experience of the prototype.
 We will have a mix of objective and subjective metrics so that we can measure their correlation.

 -  ## During the Test/Synchronous